Understanding Solo Diving

 Calm, methodical problem management

-As stated earlier, modern recreational diving is built entirely around the buddy system, but experienced divers know that the reality of issues or emergencies experienced underwater often do not replicate the calm and controlled approach to problem solving seen or demonstrated during initial confined water training.
-Visibility drops, currents pull buddies apart, and unfortunately, despite the numerous tiers of certification, skill levels don’t always match.
+As stated, modern recreational diving is built entirely around the buddy system, but experienced divers know that the reality of issues and emergencies encountered underwater often do not replicate the calm and controlled approach to problem solving seen during initial confined water training.
+Visibility can reduce, currents can pull buddies apart, and unfortunately, despite the numerous tiers of certification, skill levels don’t always match.

-Whilst we know a number of dive agencies presently offer good quality courses for those aspiring to become efficient solo divers, not every dive site will permit this practice, no matter how well trained you are.
+Whilst we know a number of dive agencies presently offer tried and tested courses for those aspiring to become efficient solo divers, not every dive site will permit this practice, no matter how well trained you may be.

 Agencies which presently offer either solo or self-reliant diving style courses in the UK